-Delaware 2 constitutes a heavily traveled arterial across northern New Castle County.
-The state route follows Old Capitol Trail / Kirkwood Highway east from Newark to Elsmere and the couplet of Union and Lincoln Streets through to Little Italy in Wilmington.
+SR 2 constitutes a heavily traveled arterial across northern New Castle County.
+The state route follows Old Capitol Trail / Kirkwood Highway east from Newark to Elsmere and the couplet of Union and Lincoln Streets to Little Italy in Wilmington.
 Designated by the Delaware Highway Department in 1936,1 the route formerly extended west through Newark to the Maryland state line.

 Kirkwood Highway was constructed as a new alignment for Capitol Trail, a curvy two-lane alignment through Marshallton to the south, following the opening of Delaware Park in 1937.
 Both were designed in the early 1930s, with construction on the new dual highway underway in 1938.1

 The new roadway for Capitol Trail extended west from New Road in Elsmere to bypass Marshallton.
-It was constructed west to Limestone Road, with the exception of bridge over Red Clay Creek , by 1939.
+It was constructed west to Limestone Road, with the exception of a bridge over Red Clay Creek , by 1939.
 Portions of Capitol Trail not directly replaced by the highway were renamed Old Capitol Trail.1

 The Capitol Trail bypass was finished in 1941.
 It was renamed by the Delaware General Assembly that year to honor Robert Kirkwood (1756-91), a native of Newark and officer in the American Revolution.
 The Kirkwood Highway name referenced only the new alignment for Capitol Trail.
 The 5.84 mile bypass portion ran from Pike Creek Road to the east end of New Road in Elsmere, where Route 2 transitioned to South Union Street in Wilmington.
 The remainder of Route 2 west from Pike Creek Road retained the name Capitol Trail.1 The highway was widened to the city of Newark by 1949.
 Kirkwood Highway is used synonymously with Capitol Trail in the Newark vicinity by locals and in street addressing today.

 Almost all of the Kirkwood Highway frontage is developed with strip malls, retail shopping centers, residential subdivisions and apartment complexes.
-Polly Drummond Hill Road, Upper Pike Creek Road, Milltown Road, Delaware 7 (Limestone Road), and Duncan Road provide north-south routes from the arterial into the Pike Creek Valley suburbs.
+Polly Drummond Hill Road, Upper Pike Creek Road, Milltown Road, SR 7 (Limestone Road), and Duncan Road provide north-south routes from the arterial into the Pike Creek Valley suburbs.

 Western reaches of Kirkwood Highway undulate over a series of hills associated with the edge of the Appalachian Piedmont.
 A short stretch along White Clay Creek State Park reveals the former natural beauty of the area as SR 2 trudges east as a busy commuter route to Meadowbrook.